cdapio/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 - Click the icons in the left-sidebar to select the plugins you would like included in your pipeline.
-In addition to the :ref:`action plugins <cask-hydrator-action-plugins>`, you can use any of the :ref:`real-time plugins <cask-hydrator-plugins-realtime>`.
+In addition to the :ref:`action plugins <cask-hydrator-action-plugins>`, you can use any of the :ref:`real-time plugins <cask-hydrator-plugins-real-time>`.

 - Typically, you will need at a minimum a source, a sink, and any optional transformations that are needed being the source and sink stages.